thomasp85/transformr/README.md

 ## Installation

-You can install transformr from github with:
+You can install transformr from CRAN using `install.packages('transformr')` or grab the development version from github with:

 ``` r
 # install.packages("devtools")